oraichain/wasmd/indexer/README.md

 # sslmode=disable for local
 psql-conn = "postgresql://admin:root@localhost:5432/node_indexer?sslmode=disable"
 ```
+We use custom psql indexer so we set `indexer=null` and still keep `psql-conn` in `app.toml` file.

-we also need to create a new file called `indexer.toml` like follows in .oraid/config dir:
+We also need to create a new file called `indexer.toml` like follows in .oraid/config dir:

 ```toml
 ###############################################################################